-- Former students who have received their undergraduate degrees at MMA and now wish to pursue a second undergraduate degree at MMA should apply using the application for readmission.
-To be a candidate for a second undergraduate degree, a student must have the recommendation of the department chair of the major. - Students seeking readmission who wish to change their majors may indicate the desired new major on the application for readmission.
-If approved, this procedure eliminates the need for the student to complete a Change of Major request after enrollment.

-- Students who have attended other institutions of higher learning since their last enrollment at MMA must have an official transcript from each institution attended submitted directly to the Director of Admissions.
+- Former students who have received their undergraduate degree at MMA and now wish to pursue a second undergraduate degree at MMA should apply using the application for readmission.
+To be a candidate for a second undergraduate degree, a student must have the recommendation of the department chair of the major. - Students seeking readmission who wish to change their major may indicate the desired new major on the application for readmission.
+Approval of major change will be considered on a space available basis.
+If approved, this procedure eliminates the need for the student to complete a Change of Major request after enrollment. - Students who have attended other institutions of higher learning since their last enrollment at MMA must have an official transcript from each institution attended submitted directly to the Director of Admissions.
 These transcripts must be received and satisfactory performance must be indicated before approval for registration will be granted.
-Failure to report any schools attended will result in your application being rejected.
+Failure to report any schools attended will result in your application not being accepted.
 In cases where the courses are in progress and transcripts will not be available in time, a progress report from the course instructor(s) must be submitted.
-If readmitted, a student will not necessarily be awarded transfer credit work taken at another institution after dismissal from MMA. - Co-op students on an official work term and also taking courses at MMA are not required to apply for readmission if they withdraw from all courses during the work term.
-Their enrollment status is retained as a co-op student at work. - Students who have been dismissed as a consequence of disciplinary infractions may only be readmitted after a period of documented exemplary conduct.
+If readmitted, a student will not necessarily be awarded transfer credit for work taken at another institution after dismissal from MMA. - Co-op students on an official work term and also taking courses at MMA are not required to apply for readmission if they withdraw from all courses during the work term.
+Their enrollment status is retained as a co-op student at work. - Students who have been dismissed as a consequence of disciplinary infractions may only be readmitted after a period of documented exemplary good conduct.
 Students who have been dismissed for academic failure will be considered only upon evidence of improved academic potential.
 As a matter of general policy, a student who has resigned rather than face a disciplinary hearing for an infraction of student regulations will not be considered for readmission.

-MMA will try to meet the returning students course selection requests.
-However, pre-registration by currently enrolled students may result in desired courses being at capacity.
-See the Academic Policies section for Priority for Course Registration.
-Maine Maritime Academy can not guarantee on-campus housing.
+MMA will try to meet the returning students' course selection requests.
+However, preregistration by currently enrolled students may result in desired courses being at capacity.
+Maine Maritime Academy cannot guarantee on-campus housing.

 • NOTE: All students must submit an updated physical examination as a criterion for readmission.
 Depending on how long you have been out of school, you may be required to have additional immunizations.
-Should you have additional questions regarding your immunizations, contact the Director of Health Services at 207-326-2295 or by e-mail at This email address is being protected from spambots.
-You need JavaScript enabled to view it. .
+Should you have additional questions regarding your immunizations, e-mail smcdonald@mma.edu.
 You must satisfy all physical and immunization requirements prior to registration.

-A \$100 deposit is required of all returning students to reserve their position in the class.
+A \$100 non-refundable deposit is required of all returning students to reserve their position in the class.
 Failure to notify the Director of Admissions by the appropriate date may result in loss of place.